How Dread Zeppelin Merged Reggae and Led Zeppelin on ‘Un-Led-Ed’

 The group released the debut album Un-Led-Ed on July 24, 1990, giving audiences around the globe their first opportunity to experience Zeppelin covers performed by a reggae band led by a 300-pound Elvis impersonator calling himself Tortelvis.
 The group got their start the year before, selling out a pair of vinyl singles ("Immigrant Song" b/w "Hey Hey What Can I Do" and "Whole Lotta Love" b/w "Tour-Telvis: A Bad Trip") before embarking on their first full-length effort.

-Even though Dread Zeppelin initially intended to re-record each of Zeppelin's studio albums in their signature style, they eventually down-scaled those ambitions in favor of a cherry-picked approach, recording songs from throughout the Zep songbook — and turning one song, "Heartbreaker," into an Elvis hybrid that spliced it into Presley's "Heartbreak Hotel."
+Dread Zeppelin initially intended to re-record each of Zeppelin's studio albums in their signature style, but they eventually down-scaled those ambitions in favor of a cherry-picked approach, recording songs from throughout the Zep songbook — and turning one song, "Heartbreaker," into an Elvis hybrid by splicing it into Presley's "Heartbreak Hotel."

 Listen to Dread Zeppelin Perform 'Heartbreaker (At the End of Lonely Street)'

-While it could hardly have been argued that the world was waiting for a Zeppelin reggae band (or another Elvis impersonator), Un-Led-Ed did reasonably well for an indie release, peaking at No. 116 on the Billboard album chart and launching Dread Zeppelin into a recording career that currently spans more than 25 years and counting.
-Although bassist Gary "Put-Mon" Putmon has been the band's sole constant member over the years, they continue to tour and record; their most recent effort, Soso, was released in 2011.
+It could hardly have been argued that the world was waiting for a Zeppelin reggae band (or another Elvis impersonator).
+Still, Un-Led-Ed did reasonably well for an indie release, peaking at No. 116 on the Billboard album chart and launching Dread Zeppelin into a recording career that spanned decades.
+Bassist Gary "Put-Mon" Putmon has been the band's sole constant member over the years; they memorably named a 2011 album Soso.